rajatmodi62/OccludedActionBenchmark/README.md

 .
 The inability of neural nets to dynamically allocate neurons was the motivation for a series of models that used “capsules”- Dr. Geoff Hinton, GLOM "

 We now confirm that capsules undergo collapse if too many objects are present in the scene.
-This is problem with all other models: there memory increases with number of objects in the scene.
+This is problem with all other models including transformers: there memory increases with number of objects in the scene.

 <img src="assets/collapse.png" alt="Hinton's Islands of agreement" width="600" height="300">